Las Vegas Estate Planning Attorney

 - avoid having a trustee who turns out to be a bully

 Make sure you do your living trust and will with a seasoned professional.
-At Michaelson & Associates, our Las Vegas estate planning attorneys work hard so we can be on top of the latest changes in Nevada law, as well as the best possible techniques to protect and preserve what you worked so hard to build.
+At Michaelson Law, our Las Vegas estate planning attorneys work hard so we can be on top of the latest changes in Nevada law, as well as the best possible techniques to protect and preserve what you worked so hard to build.
 We make sure you have every option at your disposal.

 When is it time to work with a Las Vegas estate planning attorney?